15 Best Counting Activities For Preschoolers To Learn And Have Fun

 7. COUNTING POPSICLE STICKS

-counting popsicle sticks
+colored popsicle sticks for counting

 Playing with popsicles is fun for children to learn how to count.
 This basic counting activity is very educational and will help your child learn the basics of counting, problem-solving, and fine motor skills.